Blackberry vs. Mulberry — Health Impact and Nutrition Comparison

 Blackberries grow on prickly bushes, and mulberries grow on trees that can grow to be over 24 meters (80ft.)
 (1).
 Botanically speaking, both blackberries and mulberries are not true berries at all.
 Blackberries are aggregate fruits that have numerous drupelets, and mulberries are multiple fruits.

 The shape of blackberries is often rounder, while some species of mulberry fruits can grow to be around 10cm (0.3ft.) in length.
 When picked, the mulberry fruit tends to have a white or green stem, and contrastingly, the blackberry does not.

 The historic route of blackberries isn’t so clear.
-They are native to Asia, Europe, North America (2), mostly in north temperate zones.
+They are native to Asia, Europe, North America (2), mainly in north temperate zones.